gfh112/Lars/_pages/about.md

 In addition to my research, I enjoy sharing my knowledge through teaching, public outreach, and mentoring students.
-Please feel free to explore the other sections of my website to learn more about [my work](https://github.com/gfh112/theory), [publications](https://gfh112.github.io/Lars/publications), [other passion projects](https://gfh112.github.io/Lars/portfolio/), and [CV](https://gfh112.github.io/Lars/cv/).
-If you have any questions or want to talk about potential opportunities, feel free to reach me at gfh112@connect.hku.hk.
+Please feel free to explore the other sections of my website to learn more about [my work](https://gfh112.github.io/Lars/theory), [publications](https://gfh112.github.io/Lars/publications), [other passion projects](https://gfh112.github.io/Lars/portfolio/), and [CV](https://gfh112.github.io/Lars/cv/).
+If you have any questions or want to talk about potential opportunities, feel free to reach me at gfh112@connect.hku.hk or connect with me on any social.

 - [GitHub](https://github.com/gfh112/)